Cairo: Fustat and other early Islamic settlements

-In 868 a commander of Turkic origin named Bakbak was sent to Egypt by the Abbasid caliph al-Mu'taz to restore order after a rebellion in the country.
+In 868, a commander of Turkic origin named Bakbak was sent to Egypt by the Abbasid Caliph al-Mu'taz to restore order after a rebellion in the country.
 He was accompanied by his stepson, Ahmad ibn Tulun, who became effective governor of Egypt.
 Over time, Ibn Tulun gained an army and accumulated influence and wealth, allowing him to become the de facto independent ruler of both Egypt and Syria by 878.
 In 870, he used his growing wealth to found a new administrative capital, al-Qata'i (القطائـع), to the northeast of Fustat and of al-Askar.

 The new city included a palace known as the Dar al-Imara, a parade ground known as al-Maydan, a bimaristan (hospital), and an aqueduct to supply water.
 Between 876 and 879 Ibn Tulun built a great mosque, now known as the Mosque of Ibn Tulun, at the center of the city, next to the palace.
 After his death in 884, Ibn Tulun was succeeded by his son and his descendants who continued a short-lived dynasty, the Tulunids.
 In 905, the Abbasids sent general Muhammad Sulayman al-Katib to re-assert direct control over the country.
 Tulunid rule was ended and al-Qatta'i was razed to the ground, except for the mosque which remains standing today.

-Foundation and expansion of Cairo
+Foundation and expansion of Cairo under the Fatimids

-In 969, the Shi'a Isma'ili Fatimid empire conquered Egypt after ruling from Ifriqiya.
-The Fatimid general Jawhar Al Saqili founded a new fortified city northeast of Fustat and of former al-Qata'i.
+In 969, the Fatimid Caliphate conquered Egypt after ruling from Ifriqiya.
+The Fatimid Caliph al-Mu'izz li-Din Allah instructed his courtier and general Jawhar al-Saqili to establish a new fortified city northeast of Fustat and of former al-Qata'i.
 It took four years to build the city, initially known as al-Manṣūriyyah, which was to serve as the new capital of the caliphate.
 During that time, the construction of the al-Azhar Mosque was commissioned by order of the caliph, which developed into the third-oldest university in the world.
 Cairo would eventually become a centre of learning, with the library of Cairo containing hundreds of thousands of books.
-When Caliph al-Mu'izz li Din Allah arrived from the old Fatimid capital of Mahdia in Tunisia in 973, he gave the city its present name, Qāhirat al-Mu'izz ("The Vanquisher of al-Mu'izz"), from which the name "Cairo" (al-Qāhira) originates.
+When Caliph al-Mu'izz arrived from the old Fatimid capital of Mahdia in Tunisia in 973, he gave the city its present name, Qāhirat al-Mu'izz ("The Vanquisher of al-Mu'izz"), from which the name "Cairo" (al-Qāhira) originates.
 The caliphs lived in a vast and lavish palace complex that occupied the heart of the city.
 Cairo remained a relatively exclusive royal city for most of this era, but during the tenure of Badr al-Gamali as vizier (1073–1094) the restrictions were loosened for the first time and richer families from Fustat were allowed to move into the city.
 Between 1087 and 1092 Badr al-Gamali also rebuilt the city walls in stone and constructed the city gates of Bab al-Futuh, Bab al-Nasr, and Bab Zuweila that still stand today.